 This segment reviews preconditions for having a focused discussion of healthcare reform necessitated by powerful vested interests, and it discusses how to overcome political polarization.

-In the first six Segments, we have reviewed the relentless grown of healthcare spending.
+In the first six Segments, we have reviewed the relentless growth of healthcare spending.
 And how rising costs are literally built into the system as it is now.
 This review should give us some ideas on how to fix the system.

 But before we talk about how to fix the healthcare system, we must first tackle some landmines that lurk beneath the surface.
 The landmines are power, politics and philosophy.
 They are the subject of the next 2 Segments.